 Image by Tetra Images Getty Images

 Dating from 1471, the Capitoline Museums are the world's oldest public museums.
-Their collection of classical sculpture is one of Italy's finest, including crowd-pleasers such as the iconic Lupa Capitolina (Capitoline Wolf), a sculpture of Romulus and Remus under a wolf, and the Galata morente (Dying Gaul), a moving depiction of a dying warrior.
-There's also a formidable picture gallery with masterpieces by the likes of Titian, Tintoretto, Rubens and Caravaggio.
+Their collection of classical sculpture is one of Italy's finest, boasting works such as the iconic Lupa Capitolina (Capitoline Wolf), a life-size bronze of a she-wolf suckling Romulus and Remus, and the Galata morente (Dying Gaul), a moving depiction of a dying warrior.
+There's also a formidable gallery with masterpieces by the likes of Titian, Tintoretto, Rubens and Caravaggio.

-Ticket prices increase when a temporary exhibition is on.
+Ticket prices increase when there's a temporary exhibition on.

-The museums' entrance is in Palazzo dei Conservatori, where you'll find the original core of the sculptural collection on the 1st floor and the Pinacoteca (picture gallery) on the 2nd floor.
+The museums' entrance is in Palazzo dei Conservatori, on the right as you come up the Cordonata staircase.
+Here you'll find the original core of the sculptural collection on the 1st floor and the Pinacoteca (picture gallery) on the 2nd floor.

 Before you head upstairs, take a moment to admire the ancient masonry littered around the ground-floor courtyard, most notably a mammoth head, hand and foot.
 These all come from a 12m-high statue of Constantine that originally stood in the Basilica di Massenzio in the Roman Forum.

-Upstairs, the museums' picture collection, mainly Italian works from the 16th and 17th century, is on show in the Pinacoteca.
-Each room harbours masterpieces, but two stand out: the Sala Pietro da Cortona, which features Pietro da Cortona's famous depiction of the Ratto delle sabine (Rape of the Sabine Women), and the Sala Santa Petronella, named after Guercino's huge canvas Seppellimento di Santa Petronilla (The Burial of St Petronilla).
-This airy hall also boasts two important works by Caravaggio: La buona ventura (The Fortune Teller; 1595), which shows a gypsy pretending to read a young man's hand but actually stealing his ring; and San Giovanni Battista (St John the Baptist; 1602), an unusual nude depiction of the youthful New Testament saint with a ram.
+Upstairs you'll find the museums' picture collection, mainly Italian works from the 16th and 17th centuries.
+Each room harbours masterpieces, but two stand out: the Sala Pietro da Cortona, home to Pietro da Cortona's Ratto delle Sabine (Rape of the Sabine Women), and the Sala Santa Petronella, named after Guercino's huge Seppellimento di Santa Petronilla (The Burial of St Petronilla).
+This airy hall also boasts two important canvases by Caravaggio: La Buona Ventura (The Fortune Teller; 1595), which shows a gypsy pretending to read a young man's hand but actually stealing his ring; and San Giovanni Battista (St John the Baptist; 1602), an unusual nude depiction of the youthful saint with a ram.

 A tunnel links Palazzo dei Conservatori to Palazzo Nuovo on the other side of the square via the Tabularium, ancient Rome's central archive, beneath Palazzo Senatorio.